Saul Anuzis: Early life

-Anuzis was born in Detroit, Michigan, to Lithuanian immigrants, Ceslovas and Elena Anuzis.
-He attended Bishop Borgess High School and studied economics at the University of Michigan–Dearborn campus.
+Anuzis was born in Detroit, Michigan, to Lithuanian immigrants, Česlovas and Elena Anuzis.
+He attended Bishop Borgess High School and studied economics at the University of Michigan–Dearborn.
 He was the first chairman of the College Republican club on campus.
 His senior year, he was elected President of the Student Government.

 Personal life

 Anuzis is married to Lina (née Alksninis) and they have four sons, Matas, Tadas, Vytis, and Marius.
 Anuzis and his family reside in Eaton County.

 He is a gubernatorial appointee to the Michigan Jobs Commission and the Michigan Export Development Authority.
 He is honorary consul to Michigan for the Republic of Lithuania.

 Anuzis's parents, Ceslovas and Elena Anuzis, and paternal grandparents, Ignas and Elena Anuzis, received the Righteous Among the Nations award from Israel's national Holocaust memorial, Yad Vashem, for helping three young girls escape from a Jewish ghetto and make their way from Lithuania to Estonia and Belarus during World War II.
 One of those girls, now grown, nominated them for the award.